 How to Buy a Piano (Part 2)

 A quick reminder that this series of articles is from my perspective and experience.
 There are many pianos made by numerous companies with many perspectives from qualified technicians.
 Your mileage may vary.
 Before we dive into the meat of selecting a piano, let me expound a bit upon the issue of character.
-There seems to… Continue reading How to Buy a Piano (Part 2)
+There seems to be two major camps of […]

 How to Buy a Piano

 When I started writing this article I thought it might end up a bit lengthy.
 As I often do, I asked my beautiful bride to look over my work and give her thoughts.
 Her first words were, “How many installments is it going be?”
-It appears this is the first in a series of articles… Continue reading How to Buy a Piano
+It appears this is the first in a series of articles to appear over the next […]